 The calculations do not take account of cash, derivatives and unrated investment instruments.

-The binding element(s) are calculated at quarter end using the average of all business days' values in the quarter.
+The charactersitic(s) and the minimum proportion of investments used to meet the environmental and/or social characteristics promoted by the financial product are calculated at quarter end using the average of all business days' values in the quarter.